windyhillville/SE-Project/README.md

 **MacOS**

-type the following prompt on the terminal. brew install asio
+Type the following prompt on the terminal.

+brew install asio

 In your CMakeLists.txt, comment out the lines specified in the file.